Liverpool Central railway station: Merseyrail

-2012 refurbishment
+Refurbishment

 It was announced in September 2011 that, through a £40 million investment from Network Rail, Liverpool Central was to have a major refurbishment programme to improve the concourse and platforms.
 Works included new lighting, flooring, new toilet facilities and new escalators to the Northern Line platforms.
 The entire station closed for refurbishment on 23 April 2012.
 The station partly reopened on 25 August 2012, with the refurbishment of the main concourse and Wirral Line platform completed.
 The station fully reopened on 22 October 2012 with the work on the Northern Line platforms completed.